cisco-iamit/maqueen-snippets/README.md

 # Code snippets for BBC Microbit + Maqueen

+## Plan

+1. Microbit
+2. JavaScript
+3. DFrobot (each robot has a name)
+- Make it go forward for 5 seconds
+- Make it go forward and stop if it runs into an obstacle
+- Make it go forward and avoid an obstacle by turning left/right
+- Make it follow a path
+- Radio?

 ## Get started

 You need to open a code editor on https://makecode.microbit.org and then click "New Project".